 For adults, high intelligence is associated with 2 important aspects of impulsivity – low scores on delay discounting and high scores on non-planning (improvising, winging it, going unprepared to shop, etc.) Low scores on delay discounting mean it is more difficult to avoid instant gratification, or there is a preference for immediate rewards or devalues future rewards.
-Intelligent people can rely on their intelligence to afford the risk of not preparing enough or “repair” the negative consequences of impulsive actions.
-It could also be a form of sense-making with the belief that intelligence can somehow compensate for impulsivity related drawbacks.
+Intelligent people might rely on their intelligence to afford the risk of not preparing enough or “repairing” the negative consequences of impulsive actions.
+It could also be a form of sense-making with the belief that intelligence can somehow compensate for impulsivity-related drawbacks.

 Personality traits of highly intelligent people

 Research on intelligence and personality is quite common and we can say a few things.

 Cognitive intelligence & personality: They are curious and open to experiences